Edward Barron: Life

 Edward Barron was born on 18 June 1801, one of ten children of Pierce and Anna Winston Barron of Ballyneale, Clonea, Rathgormack, County Waterford.
 At the age of thirteen, Edward and his younger brother William were sent to St Edmund's College, Ware in Hertfordshire, England.
 In 1817, his eldest brother Pierce and four of his five sisters drowned when the packet William and Mary sank en route from Bristol to Waterford.
-From England Barron next attended the Lycée Henri-IV in Paris, before returning to Dublin to enter Trinity College to study Law.
+From England Barron next attended the Lycée Henri-IV in Paris, before returning to Dublin to enter Trinity College to study law.
 He left without completing exams and entered St. John's College, Waterford to study for the priesthood.
 In 1823 Patrick Kelly (bishop of Waterford and Lismore) sent him to the Propaganda College in Rome to complete his studies, where he obtained a Doctorate in Theology.

 He was ordained at St Agatha's church in Rome in 1829.
-Dr Barron was appointed Professor in St. John's College, Waterford, where he taught French, Hebrew and Philosophy for seven years.
+Barron was appointed professor in St. John's College, Waterford, where he taught French, Hebrew and Philosophy for seven years.
 He then accepted the invitation of Dublin-born Francis Kenrick, coadjutor bishop of Philadelphia, to come to America.
 There he became in turn pastor of St. Mary's Church, Philadelphia, president of St. Charles Borromeo Seminary, and then vicar-general of the diocese.